 Refugees and persons with subsidiary protection have access to the labour market under the same conditions as Hungarian citizens.
-This means that no labour market test is applicable regarding the employment of beneficiaries.
+This means that no labour market test is applicable regarding their employment.
 There is only one provision established in the Asylum Act, which makes a difference as to beneficiaries of international protection.
-According to the Asylum Act, beneficiaries may not take up a job or hold an office or position, which is required by law to be fulfilled by a Hungarian citizen.
+Accordingly, beneficiaries may not take up a job or hold an office or position, which is required by law to be fulfilled by a Hungarian citizen.
 Typically, the positions of public servant and civil servant demand Hungarian citizenship.

 There is no statistical data available on the employment of beneficiaries, thus the effectiveness of their access to employment in practice cannot be measured.
-In practice, the main obstacle beneficiaries of international protection have to upon searching a job is the Hungarian language.
-There is no special existing state support for obtaining employment.
+In practice, the main obstacle beneficiaries of international protection have upon job search is Hungarian language.
+There is no state support targeting specifically people with international protection to obtain employment.
 Beneficiaries of international protection are entitled to use the services of the National Labour Office under the same condition as Hungarian citizens, even though it is hard to find an English-speaking case officer.

-In practice, having recognised that the absence of social capital and the knowledge of local language and culture pose major challenges for beneficiaries seeking jobs, as in the case of housing, NGOs fill in the role of the state in this sector as well.
+In practice, having recognised that the absence of social capital, the knowledge of local language and the cultural differences pose major challenges for beneficiaries seeking jobs, such as regarding housing (see Housing), NGOs provide some assistance in this sector as well.
 However, their activities are limited to Budapest.

 See the general right to equal treatment in Section 10(1) Asylum Act.